WSU-kduncan/cs2900-Dgrinstead/Projects/Project2/README.md

 # Difference between initializing and running a container

-When you initialize a container you create a new container of an image, and execute the container
+-When you initialize a container you create a new container of an image, and execute the container

-When you initialize a container you are prepping the container to run.
+-When you initialize a container you are prepping the container to run.
 You are setting the settings and boundaries of the container.
 When you run it you are running the settings that you set